Jesus (1979 film): Reception

-While praising its "meticulous attention to authenticity", critics criticized Jesus for being "painfully monotonous" and "little more than an illustrated gospel, with nothing in the way of historical and social context."
+While praising its "meticulous attention to authenticity", critics maligned Jesus for being "painfully monotonous" and "little more than an illustrated gospel, with nothing in the way of historical and social context."
 The Los Angeles Times called it a "...dull Sunday-School treatment of the life of Christ, meticulously but unimaginatively culled from Luke 3-24."

-Despite Bright's endorsement of the Jesus film, Heyman's relationship with his former Campus Crusade collaborators deteriorated due to his perception that the latter overlooked his contributions to the film.
-Heyman also objected to Campus Crusade making multiple different versions of his film.
-When Campus Crusade produced a shorter version The Story of Jesus for Children, which included new footage, Heyman sued Crusade on the grounds that the new version damaged his reputation.
+Despite Bright's endorsement, Heyman's relationship with his former Campus Crusade collaborators deteriorated due to his perception that the latter overlooked his contributions.
+Heyman also objected to Campus Crusade making multiple different versions.
+When Campus Crusade produced The Story of Jesus for Children, which included new footage, Heyman sued Crusade on the grounds that the new version damaged his reputation.
 Though the dispute was settled by the parties out of court, relations between Heyman and Campus Crusade remained poor.

-Regarding the foreign reception, documentary maker Seghal said "The events we witnessed were often bewildering," he says.
+Regarding the foreign reception, Seghal said "The events we witnessed were often bewildering," he says.
 "But what struck us most was the utter normality of those who were willing to risk their lives for Christ."
 After the film's reels were sent to remote settlements in Africa, Asia and Latin America, they returned with reports of audiences being in tears during screening with others instantly converting.
 In Phaphamani, a small village in South Africa with no electricity, the film was screened on a projector which attracted over 350 people, who had probably never watched a motion picture in their life.
 According to distributor Brian Helstrom, "You could see them physically jump back at the sight of the serpent tempting Jesus.
 When soldiers whip Jesus, you could hear grown adults crying."